 What we do know is that people are spending more time online and consuming a greater volume of digital content.
 This means that your website has to change from an online brochure to an engagement tool.
 If your buyers are not at exhibitions, you need to go where they currently are and there are strong indicators that they are on social channels.
 People are talking more to Google than they are to salespeople.
 The Search Engine Optimisation project you have never got around to, is more important now than ever before.

 I am also seeing far greater results from Account Based Marketing where content is specifically tailored and personalised to small clusters of target accounts, so that it grabs attention, resonates far better and kick-starts engagement.

 How does the old saying go?
 “Fortune will favour the brave.”
-Now is most certainly the time to be brave and take a bold approach to marketing.
-You need to adapt, you need to be agile and most importantly you need to try different things that maybe in the past, were outside of your comfort zone.
+Now is most certainly the time to be brave and take a bold approach to the market.
+You need to adapt, you need to be agile and most importantly you need to try different things that may be in the past, were outside of your comfort zone.